maevsi/postgraphile/README.md

 # postgraphile

-maevsi's postgraphile container image amends the default by the `@graphile/postgis` plugin.
+Vibetype's postgraphile container image amends the default by the `@graphile/postgis` plugin.